Ridhwana/Ridhwana.github.io/_posts/articles/2017-06-08-Part-1-basic-react-app-with-create-react-app.md

 keywords: "react"
 reading_time: '5 min'
 show_excerpts: true
-excerpt: "I've been investing a lot of time recently in using React and I'd like to share with you how to build a simple react app from the basics..."
+excerpt: "I've been investing a lot of time recently in using React and I'd like to share with you how to build a simple react app from the basics.
+Since React does not follow strong setup conventions, there are many starter kits to assist in getting your first React app up and running..."
 categories: articles
 ---